 - Ross Lookout: There definitely isn’t a shortage of viewpoints in Burrowa Pine Mountain National Park!
 Ross Lookout is one for the advanced hikers to set their sights on.

-Go off the grid by planning a visit to western Tasmania’s rugged wilderness, thanks to Elspeth Lovell’s tips.
+Go off the grid by planning a visit to west Tasmania’s rugged wilderness.
 The charming fishing town of Strahan is the perfect place to base yourself for this adventure.
 It sits on the northern banks of Macquarie Harbour and is just a stone’s throw away from the beach, ancient mountain peaks, temperate rainforest, and the Gordon River.
 The area around Strahan is also ideal for getting up close and personal with the Tassie wildlife, such as fairy penguins, platypus, dolphins and even whales in season!

 Some of the other places to get in touch with the rugged nature around Strahan include: